-Proposed § 9001.108 would prohibit an employee of FHFA from recommending, suggesting, or giving advice to any person with respect to financial transactions or investment actions involving the acquisition, sale, or divestiture of securities of a regulated entity.
+Section 9001.108 prohibits an employee of FHFA from recommending, suggesting, or giving advice to any person with respect to financial transactions or investment actions involving the acquisition, sale, or divestiture of securities of a regulated entity.
 The Standards at 5 CFR 2635.703 prohibit an employee from allowing the improper use of nonpublic information to further his or her private interest or that of another, whether through advice or recommendation or by knowing unauthorized disclosure.
-The proposed section would supplement 5 CFR 2635.703 in that the section expressly would prohibit FHFA employees from using or creating the appearance of using information that is not available to the general public to further a private interest.
-The proposed prohibition is also intended to eliminate any misunderstanding or harm that could result from such a recommendation.
+The section supplements 5 CFR 2635.703 in that it expressly prohibits FHFA employees from using or creating the appearance of using information that is not available to the general public to further a private interest.
+The prohibition is also intended to eliminate any misunderstanding or harm that could result from such a recommendation.
 For example, an investor should not be misled into believing, pursuant to the recommendation of an FHFA employee, that the securities of a particular regulated entity regulated by FHFA is a sound buy because the investor believes that the employee may have access to inside information.